Tampax

-Tampax (a portmanteau of tampon and packs) is a brand of tampon currently owned by Procter & Gamble.
+Tampax (a portmanteau of tampon and packs) is a brand of tampons currently owned by Procter & Gamble.
 It was based in White Plains, New York, US until its sale to Procter & Gamble in 1997.
 It is a subsidiary of P&G's Always brand and is sold in over 100 countries.

 The product was designed by Earle Haas, who filed a patent in the 1930s.
 The original product was designed from the start as flushable and biodegradable.

 History

 In 1937, Tampax worked with McCann Erickson for its marketing campaigns.
 In 1949, the brand appeared in more than 50 stores.
 From 1930s to 1940s Tampax chose sportswomen as their brand ambassadors.

 During World War II, Tampax produced wound dressings for the military.

+Tampax conducted medical studies in 1945 to prove the safety of tampons.

 In 1984, the company was renamed Tambrands Inc.

-Tampax conducted medical studies in 1945 to prove the safety of tampons.

 Marketing for the product includes the company's BeingGirl website.

 Tampax was an independent company based in Palmer, Massachusetts and headquartered in New York City for over 50 years.
 Renamed Tambrands, Inc. in 1984, the company was purchased by Procter & Gamble in 1997.
 Tampax is available in over 100 countries; there is no distribution in Germany and Austria.